SAP-samples/btp-onboarding/docs/joulemobilestart/2_Prepare/Prerequisites.md

 ## SAP Build Work Zone, Standard Edition – Foundation plan
 ### Pre-requisites:

-- If you have Joule instance, make sure to have Work Zone as a part of it.
+- If you have Joule instance, make sure to have Work Zone and Cloud Identity Service as a part of it i.e, create a formation having Work Zone and Cloud Identity Service as an Integration with Joule.

 - If Joule instance is not there, please follow the steps given <a href="https://discovery-center.cloud.sap/missiondetail/4538/4826/?tab=projectboard">here</a>.